wsor4035/dev.luanti.org/content/for-engine-devs/code-style-guidelines.md

 **Do**:

 - Consider `std::unique_ptr<T>` over bare pointers whenever possible.
-  - `std::shared_ptr<T>` is only used when there isn't an obvious class that can own the data.
+  - `std::shared_ptr<T>` is only used when there isn't an obvious owner for the memory.
 - Use `auto` in variable declarations when appropriate.
   - Generally this applies to long, complicated or templated type names and in all for-iterator loops.
 - Embrace const correctness.
 - Similarly, prefer `std::string_view` over `const std::string &`.
 - Do not use const references with the Irrlicht vector types (`v3f`, `v3s16` et al).
   Transferring these by value is generally more efficient and in many cases the vectors themselves are smaller than a pointer (8 bytes on 64-bit platforms).

 ### Classes